Table of Contents

 Instinct Original Kitten Grain Free Recipe Natural Cat Food

-The Instinct Original Kitten Grain Free Recipe is my choice of wet kitten food because it satisfies essential criteria such as being grain-free, having a smooth paté consistency, and not containing any meat by-products or artificial flavorings.
-Besides the chicken, it contains salmon and meat liver, as well as whole foods such as carrots, cranberries, blueberries, cabbage, and broccoli.
+The Instinct Original Kitten Grain-Free Recipe is my choice of wet kitten food because it satisfies essential criteria.
+This includes it being grain-free, having a smooth paté consistency, and not containing any meat by-products or artificial flavorings.
+Besides the chicken, it also contains salmon and meat liver, as well as whole foods such as carrots, cranberries, blueberries, cabbage, and broccoli.
+This means it is well nutritionally balanced and perfect for growing kittens.

 Other popular and top-quality alternatives of wet kitten food include Blue Buffalo Wilderness, and Wellness.

-Below, you’ll find why wet food should be your kitten’s initial solid food, what a healthy kitten diet looks like, how you can best aid your kitten’s transition to solid food, and a selection of home-made recipes and the best kitten foods on the market.
+Below you’ll full reviews of these three top products and why I love them so much.
+You will also find why wet food should be your kitten’s initial solid food, what a healthy kitten diet looks like, and how you can best aid your kitten’s transition to solid food.
+I even share a selection of homemade recipes if you prefer a little DIY.

 Why Do Kittens Need Wet Food?